SSG Blog

 This kind of change impacted the workloads across public health organizations across the country.
 The abrupt decision to pull the J&J vaccine had immediate impact, as thousands of appointments had to be canceled or rescheduled in communities all across the country.
 California canceled its mobile vaccine clinics, many of which depend on the ability to deliver a “one-and-done” vaccine as opposed to the two-dose protocols that the other two major vaccines require to achieve maximum immunity.
 And scheduled group immunizations from New York to Oregon were delayed as health officials suddenly found themselves with millions of unusable doses.

 This was a medical decision to be sure, but the resulting operational and workflow churn highlights the need for process agility in our public health organizations.
 Operational agility has been a topic within the business world for many years now.
 Business process and workflow design, underpinned with modern software tools, has improved the fluidity of business responsiveness when confronting an increasingly unpredictable business environment.
 The pandemic has shown us that the world of public health is just as unpredictable, with more serious consequences.
-Our public health organizations need modern workflow and business process tools which build agility into their operations.
+Our public health organizations need modern workflow, business process tools, and software solutions for public health agencies that build agility into their operations.
 We’re committed to addressing that at SSG and it is one of the reasons we’ve invested so much into our Casetivity platform.

-I look forward to sharing more observations about how today’s current issues are impacting the workloads and efficiency of public health organizations — and how we’re innovating to help address there here at SSG.
+I look forward to sharing more observations about how today’s current issues are impacting the workloads and efficiency of public health organizations — and how we’re innovating to help address health data management problems here at SSG.